giistsk/platform-rules/README.md

 #### Get invited

 Users can invite other users provided they have invites available.
-Invites are earned by getting 30 net likes (likes - dislikes) on their content.
+Invites are earned by getting as many net likes (likes - dislikes) on their content as their current 'seniority coins' (see below).

 When sending an invite, user can choose to transfer any of their available coins or invites to the new user.